Not satisfied with your current health fund? You can cancel or find a new one.

 - If you think your insurer has unreasonably refused claims, violated their own contract or otherwise failed to live up to their obligations, consider contacting the ombudsman first.
 They can settle disputes and make rulings, but you may not be able to take action if you’ve already cancelled your policy.

 When you cancel a health insurance policy your insurer usually has the right to charge an administration fee.
 This varies between insurers, policies and cancellations, but should generally be a small, affordable sum.
-Getting a refund on premiums paid can be more difficult.
+On the whole it's pretty easy to cancel, this can normally be done on the phone or sometimes with a few clicks via your online health fund.

 You can only get your premiums refunded if you are cancelling within a cooling-off period.
 This is a window, typically 30 days, during which you can cancel your policy for a refund.